 Gerard Unger Born at Arnhem, Netherlands, 1942.
 Studied graphic design, typography and type design from 1963–’67 at the Gerrit Rietveld Academy, Amsterdam.
-He teaches as visiting Professor at The University of Reading, UK, Department of Typography and Graphic Communication, and taught at the Gerrit Rietveld Academy, Amsterdam, till January 2007.
-From September 2006 he is Professor of Typography at the University of Leiden.
-Free lance designer from ’75.
+He teaches as visiting professor at the University of Reading, UK.
+Department of Typography & Graphic Communication, and taught at the Gerrit Rietveld Academy till January 2007.
+From 2006 till 2012 he was Professor of Typography at Leiden University, the Netherlands.
+Free lance designer from 1972.
 He has designed stamps, coins, magazines, newspapers, books, logo’s, corporate identities, annual reports and other objects, and many typefaces.

 1405 GN Bussum

 T +31 35 693 66 21